dstone250/Reptiguide/README.md

 /***************************************************************************************************************************

-In addition to development and tech, I am passionate about animals, and especially reptiles.
-This is a project I made to create (very basic) reptile care sheets, from a database with all of the information needed to do so.
+In addition to computer science and technolgy, I am passionate about animals, and especially reptiles.
+This is a personal project I made to create (very basic) reptile care sheets, from a database containing all of the information needed to do so.
 T-SQL is not the best medium for such a task but I went through with it anyway to see how it would work out; both out of curiosity and because it seemed fun.

-Not everything is fleshed out yet and updates should be coming to do so, but it works as intended.
-I have update to push up, with the FK relationships added when possible.
+Not everything is fleshed out 100%, but it works as intended and the relationships between the tables are set up.
 Below are screen shots of some of the tables, views, and stoproc outputs.

-Change history:
+I have the deploy scripts to create the objects uploaded.

 ***************************************************************************************************************************/